Search Shop

 • Started 33 career games for the Rebels and was voted as a team captain in 1998 in helping lead the team to a 7-5 record and an Independence Bowl victory against Texas Tech.

-• Was a two-time Academic All-SEC selection as a student-athlete.
+• The native of Gulfport, Miss. was a two-time Academic All-SEC selection as a student-athlete.

 News